Luke-Sheltraw/cse15l-lab-reports/lab-report-1-week-2.md

 ### **Optimizing Remote Running**

 A very common use case of a remote server is copying a file from your local client to the remote server, compiling it, and then running it.
-In general, when there is a series of commands that are run often it can be useful to find faster ways to enter them.
+In general, when there exists a series of commands that are run often, it can be useful to find faster ways to enter them.

 Here are a few principles we can use to do so:
 - Distinct commands can be combined onto a single line by separating them with semicolons (`;`).